ferreirajose/vox-alert/README.md

 #### 3. Setup Module

-Import VoxalertModule into your app.module.
+Import VoxAlertModule into your app.module.

 ```ts
 import { VoxAlertModule } from 'vox-alert';